-Last year, we decided not to go out for Halloween, we went rogue and made our own trick-or-treat event.
+Two years ago we decided not to go out for Halloween, we went rogue and made our own trick-or-treat event.
 Since our kids are a little older now, my best friend and I decided to create our own adventure by setting up haunted stations throughout the yard.
 Using items we already had or getting inexpensive things from the dollar tree, we created a memory-worthy night for everyone.
 The kids had fun getting scared and the adults had even more fun scaring them.

 Each stop had heaping handfuls of candy (found half-price at the grocery store) so the kids ended up with more candy than they would have gotten by going out house-to-house.
 We managed this with four adults and six kids, so small groups will work.
 Of course, we moms had to get into it with our own costumes, and the dads were delegated the spooking tasks.

 Decorations came easy as many items were repurposed from various things on hand.
 Remember, some cool lighting and shadow effects can make anything look spooky in the dark.
 Some super simple repurposed decorations included: tomato cages from the garden with a sheet/cheesecloth over it and illuminated from the bottom, using free pallets my husband had picked up from the local HVAC company, a spooky doll from my childhood, and the soccer goal covered with a sheet and circular glow sticks creating eyes in the night.
 We also kept the meal beforehand super simple by creating a nacho bar with Halloween punch (including a hand-shaped floating ice block).